roxell/squad-client-utils/README.md

                         A custom command to add to the reproducer.
   --debug               Display debug messages.
   --filename FILENAME   Name for the reproducer file, 'reproducer' by default.
+  --local               Create a TuxRun reproducer when updating rather than a TuxTest.
   --search-build-count SEARCH_BUILD_COUNT
                         The number of builds to fetch when searching for a reproducer.
 ```